-The 8th of June, 2013, remains an unforgettable day in the life of Yinka Matthews, an interior decorator and the CEO of 22 Interior & Styling.
+The 8th of June, 2013 will remain unforgettable for Yinka Matthews, an interior decorator and the CEO of 22 Interior & Styling.

-Thankfully, her neighbours were around to rush her to the hospital where she was treated.
+Thankfully, her neighbours were around to take her to the hospital where she was treated.

-Five years later, Yinka doesn’t look like she had a fire accident as there were no visible scars on her body but that experience is “the scariest, the most horrible, ad the most traumatic thing I’ve ever been through in my life.”
+Five years later, Yinka doesn’t look like she had a fire accident as there are no visible scars on her body but that experience is the scariest, the most horrible, and the most traumatic thing she has ever been through.

 Since she shared her story on her Instagram page, many burn survivors have reached out to her.
 In fact, gas companies have been contacting her to be their ambassador, just days after her story was shared.